About award courses

 How to Apply

-All applications for TAFE SA Award Courses are made online via SATAC .
+All applications for TAFE SA Award Courses are made online via SATAC.
+Applications are free and you can choose up to three course preferences in one application.

 Refer to the list of important dates for the current or next enrolment period.